Pawkkie/Team-Aquas-Asset-Repo/README.md

 # How can I submit assets?
 There are two main ways of submitting assets, pull requests and Discord submissions.
 Pull requests are preferred if possible.

+If you don't know what a pull request is or are unfamiliar with GitHub, please read the repository's [wiki](https://github.com/Pawkkie/pokeemerald-expansion/wiki/Setting-Up,-Updating,-and-Contributing-to-the-Repository#setting-up-the-repository) to get set up!

 ## Pull Requests
 Fork this repository, and submit any assets you have / find / make as pull requests.
 Please ensure that you match the repository's organizational structure, and **_include README.md's crediting the original creators_** as applicable.